Find a Safe Space

 If you decide not to press charges, you may consider asking for a Proxy Report to be completed.
 Filing a Proxy Report with RESTORE provides you with an anonymous way to report a sexual assault that will not result in charges being pressed, but does allow your story to be heard.

-If you do decide to proceed either through the student conduct system or criminally, by pressing charges, Denine Carr, the Title IX & College Compliance Officer can help.
+If you do decide to proceed either through the Title IX Grievance or student conduct process or criminally, by pressing charges, Denine Carr, the Title IX Coordinator can help.